jccrosby/smart-ai-adoption/slides.md

 ## Five Questions to Ask

 <!--
-- I've been think about this a lot for our teams and have come up with five questions to ask when evaluating AI tools.
+- I've been thinking about how we might to evaluate tools in a consistent way and have come up with five questions to ask.
-- These questions are designed to help you evaluate the potential of AI tools and how they might fit into a LEAP cycle.
 -->

 ---